 \section{Introduction}

-Enhanced by advanced technologies (e.g., 5G, artificial intelligence, and edging computing), the Internet of Things (IoT) is promise to change the way humans interact with technology.
+Enhanced by advanced technologies (e.g., 5G, artificial intelligence, and edging computing), the Internet of Things (IoT) promises to change the way humans interact with technology.
 New end-user programming frameworks also usher IoT provision into a new appified era, in which IoT services are programmable for users rather than hard-coded in proprietary equipment.
-Such appified provision makes IoT closer to reality.
+Appified provision makes IoT closer to reality.
 Currently, \textit{trigger-action programming} (TAP) is the most popular framework for IoT programming, which enables users with or without programming experience to express their intent in automating IoT services \cite{celik2019program, wang2019charting, zhang2019autotap}.
-TAP has been widely supported by many commercial IoT platforms, e.g., Samsung SmartThings~\cite{smartthings}, IFTTT \cite{ifttt}, OpenHab \cite{openhab}, Microsoft Automate \cite{flow}, Apple HomeKit \cite{homekit}, Zapier \cite{zapier}, and etc.
+TAP has been widely supported by many commercial IoT platforms, e.g., Samsung SmartThings~\cite{smartthings}, IFTTT \cite{ifttt}, OpenHab \cite{openhab}, Mi Home, Apple HomeKit \cite{homekit}, Zapier \cite{zapier}, and so on.

-With TAP, IoT systems are controlled by \textit{event-driven} apps, each of which is composed of one or a set of TAP \textit{rules}.
-A TAP rule basically contains a trigger (an event or a state change) and an action (a device command) in the form of ``\textbf{IF} that trigger occurs, \textbf{THEN} perform the action''.
-Additionally, a Boolean constraint on states (i.e., \textit{condition}) may also be inserted in rules to enable accurate contexts.
+With TAP, IoT systems are controlled by \textit{event-driven} apps, each consisting of one or more TAP \textit{rules}.
+A TAP rule basically contains a trigger (an event or a state change) and an action (a device command) in the form of ``\textbf{IF} that \textit{trigger} occurs, \textbf{THEN} perform the \textit{action}''.
+Additionally, a Boolean constraint on states (\textit{i.e.}, \textit{condition}) may be also inserted in rules to enable accurate contexts.
 An example of TAP rules is ``\textbf{IF} the temperature drops below 10\textcelsius\ \textbf{After} 6 pm, \textbf{THEN} turn on the heater''.
-Given a TAP rule, IoT system will automatically react following it without user involvement.
+Given a TAP rule, an IoT system can automatically react following it without user involvement.
 TAP simplifies customization of IoT automation, especially for novice users.
 But its limited expressivity makes users hard to construct large and intelligent automation \cite{huang2015supporting, corno2019empowering}, for which users need to design a lot of rules and coordinate them to complete tasks.
-The complex physical world introduces a large understanding space to users to express their intent in the cyber world and results in security and safety risks due to flawed rules as well as \textit{rule interactions} \cite{wang2019charting,chi2020cross}.
+The IoT physical world contains complex features (e.g., implicit dependencies between physical attributes, joint effects of device instructions).
+It is challenging for users to understand the physical world for expressing their intent in TAP rules, resulting in security and safety risks due to flawed rules as well as \textit{rule interactions} \cite{wang2019charting,chi2020cross}.